brefphp/bref/README.md

 ## TODO

 - access GET and POST parameters in the lambda
+- retrieve the webhook URL of an existing lambda
 - Auto-creating the S3 bucket
 - Auto-creating the IAM role
 - Delete the function